MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 ApplyToEachCA(CNOT, Zip(register[0..nQubits - 2], register[1..nQubits - 1]));
 ```

-This article provides a number of examples of how to use the various flow control operations and functions in Q# to compactly express quantum programs.
+This article provides a number of examples of how to use the various flow control operations and functions provided by the canon to compactly express quantum programs.

 ## Applying operations and functions over arrays and ranges ##

-One of the primary abstractions provided by Q# is that of iteration.
+One of the primary abstractions provided by the canon is that of iteration.
 For example, consider a unitary of the form $U \otimes U \otimes \cdots \otimes U$ for a single-qubit unitary $U$.
 In Q#, we might use <xref:microsoft.quantum.arrays.indexrange> to represent this as a `for` loop over a register: